 A nasty cycle, I know.
 But still, you have the power.
 You’ve always had the power.

-Before you feel depressed, focus on maximizing each of the ten above.
+To end depression, focus on maximizing each of the eight above.
 Place increased focus on your routine.
 Get in the daily habit of being generally awesome.
 Be the person today that you want to be in the future.

 And then, eventually, you’ll face a bout of depression.
 When this happens, take stock of your life and see which of the ten you’re not doing.
 Start at square one with your routine.
 Force yourself back into it, even if it seems stupid and pointless.
 Over time, the simple act of acting like you aren’t depressed will cause you to actually not be depressed.